 My older brother finished his High School Certificate and entered the way a traditionally schooled student might.
 My younger brother finished Year 10 and studied in a college by distance education when he was just 15 years old.

 I finished Year 11 when I was 15.
-(I did Year 10 and 11 in a single year …homeschoolers can speed their way through material when they home educate more easily than school children who must keep to the pace of their peers).
-Then I studied a Certificate of Nursing which allowed me to work in Nursing homes.
-After this, I did a one-year Diploma, which allowed me to work as a nurse in hospitals.
+(I did Year 10 and 11 in a single year …homeschoolers can speed their way through the material when they home educate more easily than school children who must keep to the pace of their peers).
+Then I studied a Certificate of Nursing, which allowed me to work in Nursing homes.
+After this, I did a one-year Diploma, allowing me to work as a hospital nurse.

-Armed with this portfolio, I showed the colleges and they let me to do a bridging course to enter college as a 20-year-old mature aged student.
+Armed with this portfolio, I showed the colleges, and they let me do a bridging course to enter college as a 20-year-old mature-aged student.
 (I’d worked full-time for a couple of years beforehand.)

-These pathways were traversed more than 10-years-ago.
-In comparison to 2008, the options for homeschoolers to enter tertiary education today are generous.
+My brothers and I traversed these pathways 20-years-ago.
+However, in comparison to 2008, the options for homeschoolers to enter tertiary education today are generous.

 If you’re wondering, ‘Should I keep homeschooling in high school?’, the answer is yes!
-It’s not as hard as you might think and it comes with a host of rewards you won’t often find if your children attend school.
-If you’re feeling snowed under, remember there is a plethora of resources out there to help you navigate your teenager’s later years of education.
-The homeschooling community will often point you in the right direction so you can easily keep educating at home.
+It’s not as hard as you might think, and it comes with a host of rewards you won’t often find if your children attend school.
+If you’re feeling snowed under, remember there are many resources out there to help you navigate your teenager’s later years of education.
+The homeschooling community will often point you in the right direction to easily keep educating at home.
 So, if you’re feeling lost now, why not email a trusted homeschool friend who’s been through it all with their kids?